Please review the general policies that apply to UW Professional & Continuing Education programs and students.

 Have a complaint concerning UW Professional & Continuing Education?
 Please contact us so that we can connect you with the appropriate staff member to discuss.

 The Office of the Ombud may also be of assistance in resolving conflicts, and the Civil Rights Investigation Office investigates complaints made about University employees and students relating to civil rights such as protection from discrimination, harassment, retaliation and sexual misconduct.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
-Learn about the WSAC complaint process.
+Visit https://www.wsac.wa.gov/student-complaints for information regarding the WSAC complaint process.